wbotelhos/blog/content/articles/graphql-with-absinthe-on-phoenix-query-and-dataloader.md

 end
 ```

-This method will delegate to the method `query` with model name as first argument and a map of optional elements.
+This method will delegate to the method `query` with the model name as the first argument and a map of optional elements.
 Let's create a query method for Verse:

 ```elixir
 # lib/app/documents.ex